Summer Undergraduate Research Fellowship - UH

 How to Apply

-Student must complete an online application, which includes:
+Student must complete an online application by Friday, March 22, which includes:

 - Statement of research objectives and goals not to exceed 500 words (including references)